mysteryperutours/pburtchaell.com/tpl/pages/legal.md

 ## II.
 General Use Licenses

+### A) Creative Commons
-### A. Unless otherwise noted, permission is granted to download and distribute the contents under the Creative Commons license. his is the grant of a license, not a transfer of title, and under this license you may not:
+Unless otherwise noted, permission is granted to download and distribute the contents under the Creative Commons license. his is the grant of a license, not a transfer of title, and under this license you may not:

 - remove any copyright or other proprietary notations from the materials; or
 - transfer the materials to another person under a new license.

+### B) MIT
-### B. Unless otherwise noted, permission is granted to download, use, and distribute copies of the code materials on Patrick Burtchaell's website under the [MIT License](http://pb.mit-license.org).
+Unless otherwise noted, permission is granted to download, use, and distribute copies of the code materials on Patrick Burtchaell's website under the [MIT License](http://pb.mit-license.org).
 This is the grant of a license, not a transfer of title, and under this license you may not:

 - use the materials for any commercial purpose, or for any public display (commercial or non-commercial);
 - remove any copyright or other proprietary notations from the materials; or